alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-This function only proceeds when there is atleast one Legend object is present in *legends* array.
+This function only proceeds when there is at least one Legend object is present in *legends* array.
 If *legends* array is not empty then first the **draw** function is called for *bounding_box* which is actually a Rectangle object whose **draw** function is:
 ```ruby
 def draw
   Rubyplot.backend.draw_rectangle(